2022 Orchestra Repertoire Report

 - Women composers and composers of color with the most programmed performances in the 2021-2022 season include Lili Boulanger; Anna Clyne; Samuel Coleridge-Taylor; Duke Ellington; Gabriela Lena Frank; Jessie Montgomery; Florence Price; Joseph Bologne, chevalier de Saint-Georges; and William Grant Still, among others

-The League will offer a number of opportunities to help our member orchestras absorb the findings, beginning with We Are What We Play: Orchestral Repertoire in 2022 and Beyond, a session taking place in-person on Thursday, June 2, 2022 as part of the League’s National Conference in Los Angeles, CA. That session will be recorded for future access by the full field and a press announcement will be issued in the coming weeks.
+The League will offer a number of opportunities to help our member orchestras absorb the findings, beginning with We Are What We Play: Orchestral Repertoire in 2022 and Beyond, a session at the League’s 2022 National Conference.

 Our new partnership with the Institute for Composer Diversity continues in the 2022-2023 season with an expansion in the scope to include smaller budget orchestras, and to create a longer trend line extending back to 2010.